 The misting function is very quiet and it can safely be used with shy reptiles.
 It can connect up to two spray nozzles that are flexible and can be pointed in any direction.
 It can also be programmed to spray a fine mist at your preferred frequency and duration over a 24-hour cycle.
 Spray durations can be set from two seconds up to two minutes.

-The advantages of a small reservoir means it fits a small terrariums, without taking up too much space.
+The advantage of a small reservoir is that it fits small terrariums, without taking up too much space.
 The reservoir is easy and fast to refill, but it will need to be refilled more frequently.

 This refill frequency will depend on how often and how long the mister is set to be active.
 When it is set to the most infrequent misting setting, refilling may occur weekly.
 To be able to keep a very high humidity level the reservoir would have to be changed daily.